 The City operates three defined benefit pension funds and one retiree health insurance trust fund.
 These pension funds have large employee and employer contributions each year.
-The employee contributions are set amounts which only change upon negotiations with the City's collective bargaining units excluding MAPS employees.
-The employer contribution is adjusted annually based on actuarial valuations performed by actuarial firms which are independent of the City.
+The employee contributions are set amounts which only change upon negotiations with the City's collective bargaining units excluding Management, Administrative and Professionals (MAPS) employees.
+The employer contributions are adjusted annually based on actuarial valuations performed by actuarial firms for each of the plans which are independent of the City.

-City staff provide the actuaries with statistical information regarding current employees and retirees.
-City staff, advisory boards and the pension boards work with the actuaries to agree on certain assumptions regarding investment returns, payroll growth, mortality rates and rates of retirement, among others.
-Using this information along with current asset values, the actuaries provide the City with required contribution rates.
+City staff provides the actuaries with statistical information regarding current employees and retirees.
+City staff, advisory boards and the pension boards work with the actuaries to agree on assumptions regarding investment returns, payroll growth, mortality rates and rates of retirement, among others.
+Using this information along with current asset values, the actuaries provide the City with required contribution rates for the plans.
 The City has historically contributed at the required rate and plans to continue this practice.